Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-webhook/README.md

 The plugin adds an entity `WebhookPerChannelEntity` to your database.
 Don't forget to run a migration OR `synchronize: true` if you like living on the edge.

-## sendcloud.dev-config.ts
+## vendure-config.ts
-Configure which events should trigger a webhook call in `sendcloud.dev-config.ts`.
+Configure which events should trigger a webhook call in `vendure-config.ts`.
 HttpMethod can be POST (empty body) or GET.
 ```js
 import {WebhookPlugin} from 'vendure-plugin-webhook';